 Each query is listed with a drop-down menu in a pipe separated string.
 The last point is the current point, also called the tip.
 The icon in front of the breadcrumb allows you to pause the loading of meta values and to reload meta values.
 The breadcrumb does not include the service name and appears only if a query is in effect.
 If too many drill points exist for display, the overflow is shown as double angle brackets, >>, at the end of the breadcrumb.
 Each drop-down menu in the breadcrumb is the same, with slight variation based on the position of the crumb.

 The following table describes the controls and menu options in the breadcrumb.

 (Optional) Debug Information

-If you have activated the Show Debug Information setting and the service you are navigating is a 10.4 or later Broker, NetWitness Suite displays the debug information beneath the breadcrumb.
+If you have activated the Show Debug Information setting and the service you are navigating is a Broker, NetWitness Platform, displays the debug information beneath the breadcrumb.